brlebtag/My-Commonplace-Book/Software-Design.md

 * I like to mix OOP and functional programming.
 I design my classes like OOP but internally I use FP.

 * One important lesson from FP that I constantly use is to think the problem as a sequence of sub-problems.
 Each problem is composed of sub-problems.
 Each sub-problem is a function/classes that solves only a single problem.
 The final solution is the composible of the sub-problems.

+* Idempotent is a powerful technique.
+It help creating safer code together with pure functions and avoiding/controlling side-effects.
+Use it whenever is possible.

+* Exceptions should be used in exceptional cases (i.e. unexpected events) otherwise it is better to return a Result/Optional/Monoid/Boolean value when error _can_ occur (e.g. validation).
+Some people, like chrome team, avoids exception altogether.

+* An excellent tip I once learned is: `only deal with a single problem per time`.
+Don't try to do more than one problem per time.
+So, for instance, create a new system that the company has never worked before, using a new language with a new framework, is a huge red flag.
+Too much unknowns.

+* It is also good practice to determine the invarients of your code as well as the pre and pos conditions (function or class) needs/will provide.

+* Your whole code should be read as a sentence.
+You should be able to read your code and see very clearly the functional requirements (that's why fluent API's are good).

+* Your code/API/Framework should be modeled to be used by others, not just you.
+We should always consider: "if someone else reads this code, will they understand?".
+That's an obvious code is a essencial principle.

+* Follow the network (I think) design principle: be open to what you will consume/receive but be restrictive to what you will produce/return (i.e. be robust to erroneous input but follow the agreed rules).
+The final software will be more robust.

+* Sentinels can make code more easy to implement and less error-prone.

+* Mutability is fairly ok in a non-concurrent environment.
+However, in a concurrent environment, you should pay very close attention to mutability.
+Reactor or Actor model (from erlang/elixir) is the best way I know to develop concurrent code.
+It is just perfection (as close as you can get) and it is very performatic (as the old saying goes, whatsup uses erlang and only have a few servers to billion users world-wide).

+* Single thread like javascript does not have concurrent accesses but it still has concurrent problems due to async/await primitives.

+* I will, most of the time, prefer orchestration code/architecture over choreography.
+It is safer, more stable and most importantly easier to reason. (unless there is a very good reason otherwise).

+* Avoid Mutex and Semaphores (it causes performance issues).
+Prefer more to do more parallel work, whenever is possible.
+Better yet, use/implemenet a lock-free or wait-free data structure/algorithm.

+* Avoid, at all costs, sleep or delay directives.
+This will cause temporal dependencies and lots of hard to catch bugs.